yelitzalopez/Seraphthorn/Disease-Research/Lyme/README.md

 TODO
 ====
-* Systematic data collection of unique users (based on email kept anonymous) of
+* Systematic data collection of unique users (based on email / IP address kept anonymous) of
   - symptoms
   - treatments
+  - response to treatments
   - diagnostics
   - DNA results
   - user biological profile
   - user environment
   - dates

 Implementation in Mongo, Express, Angular, Node.JS Plans for backend in Python.

+Users would be able to update their information.
+Changes would be tracked by dates.
+Users would be notified how their changes affect the data analysis.

 Documentaries about Lyme
 ========================